 7) Check for Grammar Mistakes and Formatting Inconsistencies

 Before submitting your resumé, triple check for any grammar mistakes.
-Seventy-six percent of employers said one or two typos rule candidates out from consideration, while 40 percent said all it takes is one error for applicants to get passed over.
+Many employers say one or two typos rule candidates out from consideration, while 40 percent said all it takes is one error for applicants to get passed over.
 Ask a friend to proofread your resumé or, if you’re tight on time, try a service like Grammarly, which scans text for common and complex grammatical mistakes.

 While you’re editing for grammar, double-check that your resumé is formatted consistently throughout.
 Are all the headers the same size and indented identically?
 Any inconsistencies will force the employer to question your attention to detail.